usvdh/usvdh/README.md

   - 🚴‍♂️I love cycling long distances.
   - 🏕 I enjoy going on long camping trips with my bicycle.
-  - 💾 I love computers and technology.
-I have over half a year of experience repairing and selling computers.
+  - 💾 I love computer hardware.
+I have over a year of experience repairing and selling computers.